Section 375

-Section 375: Marzi Ya Zabardasti?, better known simply as Section 375, is a 2019 Indian Hindi-language legal thriller film directed by Ajay Bahl, written by Manish Gupta and produced by Kumar Mangat Pathak and Abhishek Pathak.
+Section 375: Marzi Ya Zabardasti?, better known simply as Section 375, is a 2019 Indian Hindi-language courtroom drama film directed by Ajay Bahl, written by Manish Gupta and produced by Kumar Mangat Pathak and Abhishek Pathak.
 It is based on Section 375 of the Indian Penal Code.

-The film stars Akshaye Khanna, Richa Chadda, Meera Chopra and Rahul Bhat.
-Principal photography of the film began in January 2019.
+The film stars Akshaye Khanna, Richa Chadha, Meera Chopra, and Rahul Bhat.
+Principal photography began in January 2019.

 The film was theatrically released in India on 13 September 2019.

 Plot

-Notable film director Rohan Khurana (Rahul Bhat) is arrested and convicted by a sessions court after assistant costume designer Anjali Dangle (Meera Chopra) accuses him of rape.
-In the High Court, senior and talented criminal barrister Tarun Saluja (Akshaye Khanna) works hard to punch holes in the accuser's claims, while Hiral Gandhi (Richa Chadda), a utopian and fervent lawyer fighting her first big case, who was once Saluja's trainee, serves as the prosecutor and defence barrister of the claimed victim.
-Tarun goes by his principle Law is a fact, Justice is abstract and believes that a lawyer should not get emotionally involved in a case or get into an ethical debate.
-At a seminar in a flashback, also attended by Hiral, he surmises how justice is left out without proper defence, noting that the pursuit of justice is nothing but a career opportunity for the defence lawyer, prosecution & the judges as well.
-He summarises this with his line "We're in the business of law, not of Justice".
-This is completely contrary to Hiral's belief, as she gets passionately involved in her pursuit to deliver justice.
-For this very reason, she had to quit Tarun's law firm in the past.
+Notable film director Rohan Khurana is arrested and convicted by a sessions court after assistant costume designer Anjali Dangle accuses him of rape.
+In the High Court, senior criminal barrister Tarun Saluja works to punch holes in the accuser's claims.
+Hiral Gandhi, a fervent lawyer fighting her first major case and a former trainee of Saluja, serves as the prosecutor representing the victim.
+Tarun operates by the principle that "law is a fact, justice is abstract," believing that a lawyer should remain emotionally detached from a case.
+In a flashback to a seminar attended by Hiral, Tarun surmises that the pursuit of justice is merely a career opportunity for the defense, prosecution, and judges alike, summarizing his worldview with the line, "We're in the business of law, not of justice."
+This stands completely contrary to Hiral's passionate desire to deliver absolute justice, an ideological difference that had previously forced her to quit Tarun's law firm.

-Tarun in his cross-examination exposes tampering of evidence, lies and facts hidden by key witnesses.
-He proposes that Anjali had a consensual relation with Rohan which started with the pressure of retaining her job, but with time she got emotionally involved in the relationship.
-Later, when she realises that Rohan is only interested in a physical relationship with her whereas she was expecting him marry her, there is a big argument between the two on this issue.
-Rohan belittles her and tells her that without him her career is over.
-Later, Rohan throws her out of his second flat where they pursued their relationship.
-After a couple of days, Anjali apologises to Rohan & they rekindle their relationship.
-Later in the day, she reports this incident as rape to police.